This article will go through the steps needed to correctly use and create Drawing Templates.

 Handle - The Handle needs to be specified so n4ce knows how to place the template.

-Scale - The size in which the template is set to.
+Scale - The size to which the template is set.

 Auto Fill Text - If you have autofill Textboxes this information will be requested after the partition has been created if you have the option selected.